-- Probability sampling.
-Here it is possible to specify in advance the chance that each element in the population will have of being included in a sample, although there is not necessarily an equal probability for each element.
-Examples are simple random sampling, systematic sampling, stratified sampling and cluster sampling (see Malhotra (1993) for more information). - Non-probability sampling.
-Here it is not possible to determine the above-mentioned probability or to estimate the sampling error.
-These procedures rely on the personal judgement of the researcher.
-Examples are convenience sampling, quota sampling and snowball sampling (see Malhotra (1993) for more information).
+• Probability sampling: here it is possible to specify in advance the chance that each element in the population will have of being included in a sample, although there is not necessarily an equal probability for each element.
+Examples are simple random sampling, systematic sampling, stratified sampling and cluster sampling (see Malhotra (1993) for more information).